RenardDesNeiges/CTNN_Policies_DERL/README.md

 watch -n 2 zsh -c "tsp | tr -s ' ' | cut -d ' ' -f 1,2,4,8-"
 ``` -->

+## Todo-list

+* Implement a CT-RNN model
+* Implement a Liquid Time-Constant Neural network model
+* Implement the Pybullet environment in place of Mujoco
+* Implement evaluation code of pre-trained policies
+* Write visualization code to output
+  * videos of the experiments
+  * internal state evolution of the RNNs
+  * plot network topolofy
+* Run experiments on
+  * NODE/CT-RNN/LTC convergence
+  * NODE/CT-RNN/LTC robustness
+  * impact of network topology

 ## Credits

 Mikhail Konobeev's repository from which this repo was forked: